Boutoukoat/Fibonacci-Lucas-sequence/README.md

 The computation of growing numbers of the sequence from 1 to n would cost n*(n+1)/2 * 0.69/w alu operations

-With a 64 bit alu this is
+With a 64 bit alu this can be simplified as

 ```
 O(n^2 / 185 + O(n)) alu operations
 ```

-and 3 times more memory operations.
+and 3 times more memory operations (2 read and 1 add per alu operation).

 # A formula for a "double and add" addition chain